Mononucleosis (Mono)Skip to the navigation

 What are the symptoms?

-The most common symptoms of mono are a high fever, a severe sore throat, swollen glands and tonsils, and weakness and fatigue.
+The most common symptoms of mono are a high fever, a severe sore throat, swollen lymph nodes (sometimes called swollen glands) and tonsils, and weakness and fatigue.
 Symptoms usually start 4 to 6 weeks after you are exposed to the virus.

 Mono can cause the spleen to swell.
 Severe pain in the upper left part of your belly may mean that your spleen has burst.
 This is an emergency.